seedstack/shell-addon/index.md

         weight: 10
 ---

-SeedStack shell add-on provides access to application administrative commands through SSH protocol in two different modes:
+SeedStack shell add-on provides access to application administrative commands through SSH protocol.<!--more-->

+It works in two different modes:

 * Interactive mode consists in providing of a simple line-based shell with auto-completion, history and the ability to display command results as a string.
 In this mode, commands have no access to low-level input, output and error streams.
 They